valvestate/valvestate.github.io/_pages/about.md

 Supervision Interests
 ======
 I am interested in supervising PhD/MSc/BSc students who want to work on (or related to) topics within my research interests (see Research Interests section above).
+If you have a potential project in mind, feel free to drop me an email to discuss further.

 News
 =====